carrillomiguel/yt-album-dl/README.md

 # yt-album-dl

+## Description

-A bash script to download and tag albums from Youtube Music as mp3.
+A bash script to download and tag albums from Youtube Music as mp3s.
 The script will include tags for Title, Artist, Album Artist, Album, Year, and Track Number.
 It will also embed album artwork.
 Filenames are formatted as 01-Track_Name.mp3.
 Good for quickly digitizing and tagging a music collection.

+## Requirements

-Requires yt-dlp and id3v2 to be installed.
+Requires yt-dlp and id3v2 to be installed

+## Installation

+Download the yt-album-dl bash script and run

+$ chmod +x yt-album-dl

+to make it executable

+# Usage

+Run

+$ ./yt-album-dl

+## License

+Distributed under the GPLv3